Excel VBA to Display Message Box for 5 Seconds

 Read More: Excel VBA Code to Click OK on Message Box Automatically

-How to Create a VBA Message Box That Will Automatically Disappear in Excel
+How to Create a VBA Message Box That Automatically Disappears in Excel

 This example demonstrates how to instantly close a message box after a predetermined amount of time.
-This example shows a message box for specified seconds before automatically closing it.
+The message box appears for a specified number of seconds before automatically closing.

 Sum Messagebox_disappear